-- 1. In special flood hazard areas the Building Inspector shall confirm the 100year flood elevation in the following order of precedence according to the data available. - a.
-In Zone AE, refer to the elevation data provided in Bradford's Flood Insurance Study and accompanying FIRM. or FHBM. - b.
-In unnumbered zones Zone A, the Building Inspector shall obtain, review, and reasonably utilize any 100-year flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals). - c.
-Recreational vehicles placed on sites within Zones A1-30, AH and AE shall either: - d.
-Be on site for fewer than 180 consecutive days; and, - e.
-Be fully licensed and ready for highway use; or, - f.
-Meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for "manufactured homes" in Paragraph 9c (6) or Section 60.3. - 2.
-The 100-year flood elevation confirmed by the Building Inspector shall be used as criteria for requiring the following in zones A and AE: - a.
-All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100-year flood elevation; - b.
-That all new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; or together with attendant utility and sanitary facilities, shall:
+- In special flood hazard areas the Building Inspector shall confirm the 100year flood elevation in the following order of precedence according to the data available. - a.
+In Zone AE, refer to the elevation data provided in Bradford's Flood Insurance Study and accompanying FIRM. - b.
+In Zone A, the Building Inspector shall obtain, review, and reasonably utilize any 100-year flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals). - 2.
+The 100-year flood elevation confirmed by the Building Inspector shall be used as criteria for requiring the following in zones A and AE: - All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100year flood elevation; - b.
+That all new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; or together with attendant utility and sanitary facilities, shall: - 1) Be flood proofed so that below the 100-year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - 2) Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, - 3) Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.

-- 1) Be flood proofed so that below the 100-year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - 2) Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, - 3) Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - c.
+- c.
 All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist floatation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces. - d.
 For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - 1) the enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage - 2) the area is not a basement - 3) shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.